Nida Yasir: Career

-In 2015, Yasir produced her first feature film Wrong No., directed and also produced by her husband Yasir Nawaz.
+In 2015, Yasir produced her first feature film, Wrong No., directed and produced by her husband Yasir Nawaz.

 Controversies

-In 2015, Yasir invited fellow actor Shabbir Jan on her show and during a game show, caused him to storm out, prompting the other guest Saud to go after him.
+In 2015, Yasir invited fellow actor Shabbir Jan on her show, and during a game show, he caused him to storm out, prompting the other guest Saud to go after him.
 Yasir later claimed that this was an act propagated to boost show ratings.

 In 2020, in an interview with the parents of a rape victim, Yasir asked the couple insensitive questions regarding the rape and eventual murder.
-This was met with widespread criticism, with the hashtag #BanNidaYasir trending on Pakistani twitter-space.
+This was met with widespread criticism, with the hashtag #BanNidaYasir trending on Pakistani Twitter-space.

 Nida Yasir generated further controversy in 2021 when a 2016 clip from her morning show went viral on the internet.
-In the interview, she displayed a lack of background research by repeatedly asking questions that undermined the achievements of her guests, who were graduate students going to Formula student in USA.
+In the interview, she displayed a lack of background research by repeatedly asking questions that undermined the achievements of her guests, who were graduate students going to Formula Student USA.